 Determining whether or not a video carousel ad is what you need is actually pretty simple.

-First, identify the message or content that you want to deliver in the ad.
+First, identify the message or content you want to deliver in the ad.

 If the content of your ad has multiple distinct parts that are somehow related and it would be difficult or impossible to get all of the information into a single image or video ad, a carousel ad is probably a good option.

 For example, it can be tricky to highlight multiple products in a single video ad.
-In this case, a carousel ad might perform very well for you.
+In this case, a carousel ad might perform much better for you.

-But be honest with yourself.
-Sometimes it’s best just to create multiple standard ads, each with a different focus.
+Be honest with yourself, though: sometimes it’s best just to create multiple standard ads, each with a different focus.
 The key is that all the distinct parts of your message are related.

-So, if you have a product and a service to advertise, it would usually be unwise to showcase both in a single carousel ad.
+So if you have a product and service to advertise, it would usually be unwise to showcase both in a single carousel ad.